 This was the last meeting of the Abhinava Bharat that Savarkar attended in England.
-He took leave of them all with a heart and parted as keenly feeling the separation of his friends then, as he done at the time he left his family at Nashik on the eve of his departure for England.
+He took leave of them all with a heart and parted as keenly feeling the separation of his friends then, as he done at the time he left his family at Nasik on the eve of his departure for England.

-He was enthusiastically welcome at Paris by all those Indians there.
+He was enthusiastically welcomed at Paris by all those Indians there.
 His presence there naturally shifted the centre of revolutionary activity from London to Paris.
-There he stayed with that famous Paris lady Madame Cama.
+There he stayed with that famous Parsi lady Madame Cama.
 She was an old worker in the Indian cause.
 She had done yeoman work at the time of Dadabhai's election for a seat in the Parliament.
 She thereupon got slowly disappointed of the moderate school of politics and joined the Home Rule League.
 She delivered several lectures in America add avowed her belief in a peaceful revolution in India.
-But the high-handedness of the Curzonian days and the rise of the revolutionary school led Mr. Savarkar in London soon confirmed that patriotic lady in revolutionary tenets.
-She soon threw herself heart and soul into the movement and did all she could to advertise the cause of Indian independence in Europe.
-Once while she was in Germany there was a meeting of the German socialists to take place.
+But the high-handedness of the Curzonian days and the rise of the revolutionary school led by Mr. Savarkar in London soon confirmed that patriotic lady in revolutionery tenets.
+She soon threw herself heart and sou into the movement and did all she could to advertise! the cause of Indian Independence in Europe.
+Once while she was in Germany there was a meeting of the German Socialists to take place.
 She was invited there.
-She took with her a beautifully designed tri-coloured flag of the party of Indian independence.
+She took with her a beautifully designed tricoloured flag of the party of Indian Independence.
 The meeting cordially pressed her to speak on Indian questions.
 She rose.
-Every one was struck by the picturesque Indian Sadi she wore, the noble and commanding countenance she bore, the spirited soul that informed all her movements."
-She is an Indian Princess!" the gazing crowds muttered.
-She began to speak and after a few remarkable sentences suddenly took out that little flag designed for Abhinava Bharat, unfurled it and waving it enthusiastically aloft said: "this is the flag of Indian independence.
+Every one was struck by the picturesque Indian Sadi she wore, the noble and commanding countenance she bore, the spirited soul that informed all her movements.
+"She is an Indion Princess!"
+The gazing crowds muttered.
+She began to speak and after a few remarkable sentences suddenly took out that little flag designed for Abhinava Bharat, unfurled it and waving it enthusiastically aloft said: "This is the flag of Indian Independence.
 Behold, it is born!
 It is already sanctified by the blood of martyred Indian youths.
-I call upon you gentlemen to rise and salute this flag of India - of Indian independence."
+I call upon you gentlemen to rise and salute this flag of India-of Indian Independece." a program of appropriate a debigned store and

-This was doubtless the first occasion on which an Indian dared to publicly unfurl a flag of national independence.
-Nothing could have emphasized the national idea behind that flag than the curious fact that it was a Paris and a lady who thus unfurled it before the eyes of the world.
+This was doubtless the first occasion on which an Indian dared to publicly unfurl a flag of national Independence.
+Nothing could have emphasised the national idea behind that Indian flag than the curious fact that it was a Parsi and a lady who thus unfurled it before the eyes of the world.